 - 1. To make the dressing, whisk together the vinegar, lemon juice, mustard, Worcestershire sauce, and garlic in a large bowl.
 Season with salt and pepper and then whisk in the olive oil.

-- 2. Divide the meat into 4 equal portions (about 6 ounces each).
+- 2. Divide the turkey into 4 equal portions (about 6 ounces each).
 Form each portion loosely into a 3/4-inch-thick burger and make a deep depression in the center with your thumb.
 Season both sides of each burger with salt and pepper.

-- 3. Brush the burgers with the oil.
+- 3. Brush the turkey burgers with the oil.
 Grill the burgers until golden brown and slightly charred on the first side, about 5 minutes for turkey.
 Flip over the burgers.
 Cook turkey burgers until cooked throughout, about 5 minutes on the second side, topping each one with some of the cheese and a basting cover during the last minute of cooking (see Note).

-- 4. Place the burgers on the bun bottoms.
+- 4. Place the Cobb turkey burgers on the bun bottoms.
 Toss the romaine with the dressing and arrange over the burgers.
 Top each with 2 slices of bacon, 2 slices of tomato, sliced avocado, and additional blue cheese, if desired.
 Cover each burger with the bun tops and serve immediately.

 - To toast a bun on a grill, grill pan, or griddle, split the bun open, place it cut side down on the grill, and grill until light golden brown, about 10 seconds.